giry-dev/mangrove-docs/docs/strat-lib/guides/DirectHowTo.md

 ### Simple offer management

-With this constructor in place we have almost a deployable maker contract, because Direct provides the implementation of a default offer logic as well as internal functions to post, update and retract offers posted by our contract.
+With this constructor in place we almost have a deployable maker contract. `Direct` already provides the implementation of a default %%offer logic|offer-logic%% as well as internal functions to post, update and retract offers posted by our contract.

 However, `Direct` does not expose any function able to [create new offers](../../contracts/technical-references/taking-and-making-offers/reactive-offer/README.md#posting-a-new-offer) on Mangrove, since the [`_newOffer`](../technical-references/code/strategies/offer_maker/abstract/Direct.md) function of Direct is internal.
 The requirement in our constructor to implement `ILiquidityProvider` imposes on us to have a public `newOffer` function.
 Using `ILiquidityProvider` ensures our contract is compatible with the [Mangrove SDK](../../SDK/README.md), which expects the `ILiquidityProvider` ABI.